After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 Hidden Danger #1: Financial Ruin

-Maybe you think you're going to hire a family law attorney to fight for you.
+Maybe you think you're going to hire a family law attorney to give legal advice and fight for you.
 To get you the alimony or spousal support you think you're entitled to.
 And not let your soon-to-be ex take advantage of you.

 The heck with having a peaceful divorce!